woocommerce/woocommerce-admin/readme.txt

 - Dev: Add wait script for mysql to be ready for phpunit tests in docker. #6185
 - Update: Homescreen layout, moving Inbox panel for better interaction. #6122
 - Dev: Remove old debug code for connecting to Calypso / Wordpress.com. #6097
+- Tweak: Adjust the Marketing note not to show until store is at least 5 days. #6083

 == Changelog ==